writerror/writerror/_posts/2018-01-18-drawing-first-blood.md

-The individualist anarchist press has also had a fertile life (with points of abandonment followed by periods of resurgence) and a rich, innovative publishing history — one abounding with variety, local flavor and an emancipatory non conformism towards ready- made anarchist dogma and programs.
+The individualist anarchist press has also had a fertile life (with points of abandonment followed by periods of resurgence) and a rich, innovative publishing history — one abounding with variety, local flavor and an emancipatory non conformism towards ready-made anarchist dogma and programs.
 Some of the more noteworthy examples are Enrico Arrigoni's journal <em>Erisia</em>, which unleashed nine issues between 1928-1928 that anarchist historian Paul Avrich describes as "remarkable".
 Then there are the French individualist papers, which